mathworks/Simscape-Vehicle-Templates/README.md

 3. Modify parameter values in the "Vehicle" data structure in the MATLAB workspace.

 ### **Release History**
+**v2.5 -- October 2021**
+1. Increased initial speed for racetrack events to avoid wheels losing traction at start.

 **v2.4 -- September 2021**
 1. Added option to use Simscape Multibody tire model (R2021b and higher)
 2. Fixed parameterization of rim and tire mass, inertia